magao-x/handbook/handling/legs_air_setup.rst

    .. image:: figures/cleanroom_air_yfitting.jpeg

 Step 3: Connect any one side of the y-fitting to the tubing connected to the air flow regulator.
-This portion of the air supply will go to the DM chambers for humidity mitigation.
+This portion of the air supply will go to the DM chambers for humidity control.

    .. image:: figures/dm_air_regulator.jpeg